pandallel/quilt/docs/src/features/swatching/swatching-architecture.md

 ## Implementation Status

-The SwatchingActor is implemented with:
+The SwatchingActor has been fully implemented with:

-- ✅ Event subscription
+- ✅ Event subscription and processing
-- ✅ Asynchronous processing
+- ✅ Asynchronous processing with Tokio and Actix
-- ✅ Embedding generation
+- ✅ Embedding generation via HuggingFace models
-- ✅ Swatch storage
+- ✅ Swatch creation and storage
+- ✅ Repository integration with SQLite
-- ✅ Error handling
+- ✅ Error handling and recovery
+- ✅ Status management and event publishing
-- ✅ Repository integration
+- ✅ Comprehensive testing suite

-- 🔄 Similarity search (basic implementation, optimization pending)
+### Testing Approach

+The testing strategy for the SwatchingActor includes:

+1. **Unit Tests**

+   - Mock-based tests using Mockall for CutsRepository, MaterialRepository, and EmbeddingService
+   - Tests for happy path scenarios with successful embeddings
+   - Tests for error conditions and recovery mechanisms
+   - Tests verifying correct event flow and status updates

+2. **Integration Tests**

+   - End-to-end tests with in-memory repositories
+   - Tests covering the full material lifecycle
+   - Tests for edge cases such as empty content and very long text
+   - Tests for concurrent processing scenarios

+3. **Embedding Tests**
+   - Tests for actual embedding generation using HuggingFace models
+   - Tests for consistency of embedding dimensions
+   - Tests for semantic similarity between related content
+   - Tests for error handling in model loading and processing

+All tests are automated and integrated into the continuous integration pipeline.

 ## Future Enhancements